Our Team

 Usha Kotelawala, Ph.D.

-Usha Kotelawala focuses on working with teachers to motivate recognition of nonroutine problem solving alongside the essential variations of logic and algorithmic fluencies.
+Usha Kotelawala focuses on working with teachers to motivate recognition of nonroutine problem solving alongside the essential variations of logic

 Usha Kotelawala focuses on working with teachers to motivate recognition of nonroutine problem solving alongside the essential variations of logic and algorithmic fluencies.
 She has become dedicated to raising teacher’s recognition and tools for improving student mathematical thinking in productive and positive classrooms.